IRWG Faculty Seed Grant: Open Topic

 Answering the following questions will strengthen your proposal and reflect the fact that our evaluation criteria may differ from other funders:

 Reviews will be completed by an interdisciplinary panel of faculty affiliated with the institute, including previous Seed Grant recipients.
+All applicants will receive feedback from the review panel.

 Human Subjects Review: Compliance with all appropriate regulations governing conduct of research will be required.
 Research proposals involving the use of human subjects will be subject to project review and approval by the appropriate IRB.
 It is the responsibility of the applicant to obtain IRB approval in a timely manner so that research is not delayed.
+For the purposes of the application, you do not need to have IRB approval before submitting for consideration.

 Post Award Expectations: